 For Specific Seasons

 These reads have been helpful, encouraging, or challenging to me during seasons of want, waiting, hurt, or regrowth.
 Sacred Marriage for hope in our covenant.
+(And we always recommend it when we do premarital counseling for young couples!)
 Women Are Scary for courage to make friends in new places.
 The Confident Woman for understanding and submitting my emotions to God.
-The one on unanswered prayer – just about anytime.
+The one on unanswered prayer - just about anytime.
 Treasuring Christ when my hands are feeling really full of His good little gifts.
-And Stacey’s?
-When I am fresh.out. of amazing.
-These authors and styles are wildly divergent from one another – that’s my warning. 🙂
+And Stacey's?
+When I am just… fresh.out. of amazing.
+Lastly is a collection of essays on grief and the problem of suffering, Be Still My Soul.
+These authors and styles are wildly divergent from one another - that's my warning. :)

 fiction you may enjoy reading at the beach or in the hammock...